eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 Observations from the plot:

 - The function exhibits a step-like linear progression, with the widest variance at the midpoint.
 This reflects the gas target, set at half the gas limit (15,000 units in this case).
 - The maximum upward change in the base fee is approximately 12.5%, observed at the extreme right of the plot.
+This represents the maximum possible increase when the base fee starts at a hundred.
-This represents the maximum possible change when the base fee starts at a hundred.
+- The maximum downward change in the base fee is approximately 10%, observed at the extreme left of the plot.
+This represents the maximum possible decrease when the base fee starts at a hundred.
 - A precise hit on the gas target results in a 1% increase in the base fee.
 Exceeding the target slightly (e.g., between 15,000 and 17,000 units of gas used) still results in only a 1% increase, illustrating the function's designed elasticity around the target.

 #### Extended Simulation: Long-term Effects on Gas Limit and Fee

-Having visualized the immediate impact of the gas price calculation function over a range of gas usage scenarios, it's intriguing to consider its effect over an extended period.
+Having visualized the immediate impact of the gas price calculation function over a range of gas usage scenarios, let's to consider its effect over an extended period.
 Specifically, how does this dynamic influence the Ethereum network over tens of thousands of blocks, especially under conditions of maximum demand where each block reaches its gas limit?

-The following R code simulates this scenario over 100,000 blocks, assuming a constant maximum demand, to project the evolution of the gas limit and base fee:
+The following plot simulates this scenario over 100,000 blocks, assuming a constant maximum demand, to project the evolution of the gas limit and base fee:

 <img src="images/el-specs/gas-limit-max.png" width="800"/>